apache/incubator-xtable/website/docs/biglake-metastore.md

 ---
 sidebar_position: 4
+title: "BigLake Metastore"
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# BigLake Metastore
+# Syncing to BigLake Metastore
 This document walks through the steps to register a OneTable synced Iceberg table in BigLake Metastore on GCP.

 ## Pre-requisites
 1. Source (Hudi/Delta) table(s) already written to Google Cloud Storage.
-   If you don't have the source table written in GCS, you can follow the steps in [this](https://onetable.dev/docs/how-to#create-dataset) tutorial to set it up.
+   If you don't have the source table written in GCS, you can follow the steps in [this](/docs/how-to#create-dataset) tutorial to set it up.
 2. To ensure that the BigLake API's caller (your service account used by OneTable) has the necessary permissions to create a BigLake table, ask your administrator to grant [BigLake Admin](https://cloud.google.com/iam/docs/understanding-roles#biglake.admin) (roles/bigquery.admin) access to the service account.